 AB Cleaning Services Company has provided free cleaning services to the home of his business partner.
-In this case, services provided free is deemed to be a supply and therefore is subject to GST.
+In this case, services provided free is deemed to be a supply because it is provided free to the connected person and therefore is subject to GST.

-12. For goods, output tax needs to be accounted for on goods given free except on the following:

-- Goods given free to employees as stated in the contract of employment. - (b) Exempt supply (refer to GST Exempt Supply Order 20XX) - (c) Zero rated supply (refer to Zero Rate Supply Order 20XX) - (d) Supply of goods under gift rule - (e) Supplies where the recovery of input tax were disallowed under the GST Regulations.
+- 13. For goods, output tax needs to be accounted for on goods given free except on the following: - (a) Goods given free to employees as stated in the contract of employment. - (b) Exempt supply (refer to GST (Exempt Supplies) Order 20XX). - (c) Zero rated supply (refer to GST (Zero Rated Supplies) Order 20XX). - (d) Supply of goods under gift rule. - (e) Supplies where the recovery of input tax were disallowed under the GST Regulations 2014.